medovina/natural_lean/README.md

 ### Hints and tips

 You may notice that Visual Studio Code doesn't display a double checkmark beside natural-language theorems that have been proven.
 That's due to a [bug](https://github.com/leanprover/lean4/issues/15044) in Lean.
 I have submitted a [pull request](https://github.com/leanprover/lean4/pull/15045) that will fix it, so hopefully that will land soon.

+Natural Lean is currently quite lax about plurals, articles, and capitalization, so at the moment you may be able to get away with writing ungrammatical English such as "Let a and b be natural number".
+I plan to check grammar more strictly in the future.

 If you would like to see the Lean code that is generated from any definition or theorem in Natural Lean, write `set_option trace.Elab.command true in` immediately before the definition or theorem.
 The Lean code will be visible in the InfoView window in Visual Studio Code.